 Pressure cooker tuna noodle casserole will bring you back to your childhood!
 The comfort food you love can now be made in your Instant Pot for dinner in no time at all.
 It is loaded with all the ingredients you once made in your oven.
 If you’re looking for a new Ninja Foodi recipe, to try this is it!

 Chunk tuna, noodles, veggies, sauce and cheese is another food group right. 😉 Making it in your oven is a given, but now you can make it quickly using this pressure cooker tuna noodle casserole recipe!
+Definitely one of our favorite Instant Pot recipes here on The Typical Mom. (originally published 5/18, affiliate links present)

 If you haven’t tried any Instant Pot casseroles yet they are our favorite because everything cooks together and is done in no time.
-Definitely one of our favorite Instant Pot recipes here on The Typical Mom.
 In fact you’ll love it more because it takes no time at all to make!!

 - I want to say first off that the sauce does thicken as it stands.

 Most pressure cooker recipes using a creamy sauce takes a few minutes to really thicken up.
 If you want that outcome then I suggest taking the lid off once it’s done and let it sit for 10 minutes or so.

 - It will need a bit of time to cool before serving anyway so this will allow it to thicken up a bit.